-More than 71 million people visited theme parks in the U.S. last year.
-Six of the top 10 most searched destinations in the world, in 2017 and so far in 2018, are American amusement or theme parks. five are ahead of The Great Wall of China: Six Flags (multiple U.S. locations), Legoland (San Diego; Denmark), Hershey Park (Pennsylvania), Busch Gardens (Tampa, Florida; Williamsburg, Virginia) and Kings Island Amusement Park (Ohio).
+More than 71 million people visited theme parks in the U.S. in the last year before the pandemic.
+Six of the top 10 most searched destinations in the world, in 2017 and again in 2018, were American amusement or theme parks. five were ahead of The Great Wall of China: Six Flags (multiple U.S. locations), Legoland (San Diego; Denmark), Hershey Park (Pennsylvania), Busch Gardens (Tampa, Florida; Williamsburg, Virginia) and Kings Island Amusement Park (Ohio).
 The Great Wall of China can bite us.

 There is a little something for everyone.
 Walt Disney World and Universal Studios, both in Florida, are the big favorites — Mickey and Minnie never looked better — have they had work done? — and Harry Potter’s World continues to dazzle.
 Also the very impressive Dollywood, in Tennessee, as the finest alternative to the big guns.
 Also Sesame Place, in Pennsylvania, which is the first autism-certified amusement park in the world.
 America is all about choice, after all.